missing-semester/missing-semester/about.md

 isolate problematic changes.
 No more `rm -rf; git clone`.
 No more merge conflicts (well, fewer of them at least).
 No more huge blocks of commented-out code.
 No more fretting over how to find what broke your code.
 No more "oh no, did we delete the working code?!".
-We'll even teach you how to contribute to other people's projects with pull requests!
+Additionally, we'll guide you on contributing to other projects using pull requests!

 In the example below we use `git bisect` to find which commit broke a unit test and then we fix it with `git revert`.
 <video autoplay="autoplay" loop="loop" controls muted playsinline  oncontextmenu="return false;"  preload="auto"  class="demo">